kermorvant/ml/naivebayes_text.md

 >* $$\forall i \quad P(X_i =0 | Y=complaint)$$
 >

-Based on these probabilities, predict the class of the following document using a Naives Bayes classifier :
+We want to predict the class of the following document using a Naives Bayes classifier

->Sir, I have a new problem with my account : I can not login.
+*Sir, I have a new problem with my account : I can not login.
 This is the third time this week that my account is down and I can join no one.
-This is unacceptable.
+This is unacceptable.*

+**Question**:
+>Based on the probabilities computed before, compute the most probable class using the Bayes Formula :
 >
-> Using the Bayes Formula
 > $$ P(Y\|X_1,X_2,X_3) = \frac{P(X_1\|Y)P(X_2\|Y)P(X_3\|Y)P(Y)}{P(X)}$$

 ### Code